visigoth/lobster/docs/api/v3spa-lobster.md

 If there is an existing file called 'imported/selinux' in the given project namespace, it will be overwritten.

+If the named project does not exist, it will be created automatically.

 ## `POST /projects/:name/modules`

 Upload Lobster files in batch.
 The request format is `multipart/form-data`.